anoma/nspec/docs/anomian.juvix.md

 ```
 </div>

 Wait!
 I see an issue.
-What if the engine has several guards and they are all satisfied?
+What if the engine has several guards, and they are all satisfied?

 <div class="grid" markdown>
 > If several guards are satisfied, engine provide an strategy defined as its